jezzsantos/automate/discovery/prototypes/cli/Syntax.md

 ```
 {
-	"id": "xxxxxxxx"
+    "id": "xxxxxxxx",
     "name": "Orders",
     "resource_name": "Order",
     "service_operation": {
-		"id": "xxxxxxxx"
+        "id": "xxxxxxxx",
-		"items": [{
+        "items": [
+            {
-				"id": "xxxxxxxx"
+                "id": "xxxxxxxx",
                 "name": "CreateOrder",
                 "verb": "Post",
                 "route": "/orders",
                 "is_authorized": "true",
                 "request": {
-					"id": "xxxxxxxx"
+                    "id": "xxxxxxxx",
                     "field": {
-						"id": "xxxxxxxx"
+                        "id": "xxxxxxxx",
-						"items": [{
+                        "items": [
+                            {
-							"id": "xxxxxxxx"
+                                "id": "xxxxxxxx",
-							"name": "ProductId",
                                 "data_type": "string",
                                 "is_optional": "false"
                             }
-						],
+                        ]
+                    }
                 },
-				},
                 "response": {
-					"id": "xxxxxxxx"
+                    "id": "xxxxxxxx",
                     "field": {
-						"id": "xxxxxxxx"
+                        "id": "xxxxxxxx",
-						"items": [{
+                        "items": [
+                            {
-							"id": "xxxxxxxx"
+                                "id": "xxxxxxxx",
-							"name": "ProductId",
-							"data_type": "string",
+                                "data_type": "string"
                             }
                         ]
                     }
                 }
             }
         ]
     }
 }
 ```

-> Notice, that the names of elements and attributes in this solution have been changed to snake-case.
+> Notice, that the names of elements and attributes in this solution have been changed to snake_case.
 >
-> Notice, that the collections in the solution have `items` containing the sub-elements.
+> Notice, that the collections in the solution have `items` containing their sub-elements.

 A codebase contributor can now finally ask the toolkit to write the new API code for them!

 `automate execute "<SOLUTIONID>" --command "Generate"`

-> This command runs the `Generate` Launch Point (on the root pattern element), which runs the configured commands, that generates the code files from all the code templates.
-The code is written into the codebase of  the `RoadRunner` projects at the configured locations.
+> This command runs the `Generate` Launch Point (on the root pattern element), which runs the configured code template commands, that in turn, each generate the code files from all the code templates.
+The code is written into the codebase of  the `RoadRunner` project in the respective locations.

 > If any of the required properties (of attributes) are not set, or any required elements of collections are missing, then appropriate validation errors will be displayed explaining the problem.
 >